10 Key Things We Learned from ‘Beyond Marketing’

 The third thing that comes up when listening to Beyond Marketing is the importance of influencers.

-First of all, a growing number of industries work with influencers and incorporate them into their marketing strategies.
+First, many industries work with influencers and incorporate them into their marketing strategies.

 It’s the case for retail, food, and e-commerce.
 Kazidomi explains it in the second episode of our podcast.
 But we also find influencers in the luxury cars industry.
 In episode 3 of Beyond Marketing, David Favest explains how Lamborghini works with influencers to develop its brand image.
-It’s also the case for NGO’s such as the Special Olympics, which explains in episode 11 how football star Kevin De Bruyne helped them on one of their campaigns.
+It’s also the case for NGOs such as the Special Olympics, which explains in episode 11 how football star Kevin De Bruyne helped them on one of their campaigns.

 - Producing and promoting content is becoming more and more accessible.
 Anyone with a smartphone and WiFi can create content, talk on a topic, and become a thought leader.
 It’s the case for a growing number of individuals: 50 million people consider themselves as content creators and 29% of young Americans dream of becoming a YouTuber (when only 11% want to become an astronaut).